Van Diesel Heaters: Best Options for Vanlife

 When installing a diesel heater, it’s important to follow instructions to a tee.
 In the best-case scenario, an improperly installed diesel heater for van life will offer insufficient heating.
 In the worst-case scenario, it can be a fire hazard.

 Due to the potential dangers of a wrongful installation, you may want to leave the process in the hands of professionals.
 On average, the cost of a professional van diesel heater installation can range anywhere between $700 and $1,500.
 The exact cost usually depends on a few different factors, such as:

 - The location you want it installed in

 Some heaters and vans are more difficult to work with than others, which can increase installation costs.
 For example, take cargo vans — when determining how to heat a cargo van, the installation team will need to take into account your storage items, which can consume extra time.

 Some van owners might wonder whether they can install their heaters underneath the van itself to conserve space.
 While most people opt to place their heaters in the interior of the van to optimize the heat distribution, you can choose to mount your heater underneath your van if you’d like.

 Are Diesel Van Heater Fumes Dangerous?

 One of the biggest concerns when installing a diesel van heater is fumes.
 Inhaling any type of fumes within an enclosed space can be dangerous to your health and increase the likelihood of a fire.
-Fortunately, most diesel heaters for vans come with safety features to protect your well-being.
+Fortunately, by implementing basic safety measures, it’s completely safe to use a diesel heaters in your van.
 These include: